By Christopher Ohms, senior director, supply chain, Rigel Pharmaceuticals Inc.

 About The Author:

-Christopher Ohms is a San Francisco Bay Area native who serves as senior director of supply chain at Rigel Pharmaceuticals.
+Christopher Ohms is a San Francisco Bay Area native and serves as director of supply chain at Rigel Pharmaceuticals.
 Prior to joining Rigel, Ohms held positions at Gilead Sciences, Patheon, Stanford School of Medicine, Pain Therapeutics, and ALZA.
 His 27-year career in the medical and pharmaceutical settings has been in quality, project management, research, development, commercial operations, manufacturing, packaging and labeling, supply chain, sales and operations planning, and global clinical/commercial contracted relationships and oversight.
 Ohms has co-authored eight patents and holds a B.S. in biology and an M.A. in English literature.